Simon Hill: Freelance work (since 2020)

 In May 2020, Hill briefly worked as commentator for the K League world feed.
 He described the arrangement as "a really positive experience all-round."

 In his absence for the remainder of the postponed 2019–20 A-League season, Hill was the Newcastle Jets home ground announcer.
 Hill would later state how "Newcastle Jets have been very good to me [...]
 I thank them for that.
 Other clubs like Sydney FC have given me bits of work.
 I’ve had work from Football Queensland, Football Australia.

 In August 2020, Hill announced a freelance affiliation with Optus Sport, joining the network as a commentator on their UEFA Champions League and UEFA Europa League broadcasts.
 Over several months, he appeared in their match day podcasts and provided a weekly column on the website.
 Hill commentated the network's feed of the 2020 UEFA Champions League final, before leaving shortly after.

 Hill briefly hosted The Global Game with former Australian footballer Alex Brosque on the SEN Sydney 1170 radio network.
 After leaving Fox Sports, Hill provided an A-League commentary feed for SEN for the remainder of the 2019–20 A-League season.

 Hill was a world feed commentator for the 2023 FIFA Women's World Cup, covering matches in Melbourne, Auckland and Brisbane.

+Since leaving Australia in 2025, Hill continues to contribute to Australian football media, writing via Football360.com.au.
+In 2026, appeared as "British Announcer" in the comedy film Balls Up.

-Paramount Australia (2021-2025)
+Paramount Australia (2021–2025)

 In August 2021, Hill joined Paramount Australia to commentate on the Socceroos, Matildas, and A-Leagues competitions.
 He was the network's lead commentator for the 2022, 2023 and 2025 A-League Men Grand Finals, in addition to the Socceroos' 2022 FIFA World Cup intercontinental play-off qualification match against Peru.
 In May 2025, Hill announced his departure from Paramount Australia to return to the United Kingdom.